'A beam of new hope': Taiwan reacts to controversial Trump call

 As a small player stuck between giants, he believes Taiwan needs to proceed carefully.

 The Communist government in Beijing views Taiwan as a "renegade province," since Chinese nationalists fled there and established a government after losing the civil war in 1949.

-Both governments claim to be the legitimate ruler of all of China, but Taipei effectively controls only Taiwan and a few other small islands.
-Over the decades Taiwan has turned into a vibrant democracy with freedom of the press and speech, unlike China.
+Both governments -- officially the People's Republic of China (PRC) and the Republic of China (ROC) -- claim to be the legitimate ruler of all of China, but the ROC effectively controls only Taiwan and a few other small islands.

+Over the decades Taiwan has turned into a vibrant democracy with freedom of the press and speech, unlike China, which is tightening its grip on dissent.

-While the US is a strong ally of Taiwan -- selling it billions of dollars worth of weapons to help with defense -- but has no official diplomatic relations with the island.
+While the US is a strong ally of Taiwan -- selling it billions of dollars worth of weapons to help with defense -- it has no official diplomatic relations with the island.

 This is part of the "one China" policy, a carefully managed and strategic arrangement designed not to anger Beijing.

 Taipei divided on Trump